imixs/imixs-marty/src/site/markdown/concepts/userdb.md

 ## How to enable the User DB Frontend

-If the BASIC configuation flag 'keyEnableUserDB' is set to 'true', a database user management in the frontend of Imixs-Office-Worklfow appears.
+If the BASIC configuation flag 'keyEnableUserDB' is set to 'true', a database user management in the frontend of Imixs-Office-Workflow appears.

 To change the UserDB flag, navigate to 'Administration->Configuration' in Imixs-Office-Workflow and enable the option 'UserDB'.